miabekic/Projekt-MTTPP/README.md

   ### LogInTests class

  In this class I tested log in functionality in 3 different ways:
-  1. User enters correct username and password -> **predicted result**: user is logged in
+  1. Entered correct username and password
-  2. User enters wrong username and correct password -> **predicted result**: user gets alert about wrong username
+  2. Entered wrong username and correct password
-  3. User enters correct username and wrong password -> **predicted result**: user gets alert about wrong password
+  3. Entered correct username and wrong password

  **Preconditions:**
   1. Internet connection
   2. Opened Instagram web site

- **Real results**
+ **Results**
   - Tests are passing, but sometime they don't because we cannot connect with Instagram to check entered data and because Instagram (after a lot of times that we logged in)         doesn't allowes as to log in the system and not giving appropriate alert in tests.

   <img src="images/LogInTests.png" width="500" hight="200">